ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ibmcloud ks cluster get --cluster $MYCLUSTER
    ```
    {: pre}
-1. Import the certificate for the $MYPROJECT subdomain and give it the bame $MYPROJECT, (.e.g abckubeapp.example.com) and certificate manager certificate name `abckubeapp`.
+1. Import the certificate for the subdomain and give it the name `kubernetesnodeapp`, (.e.g kubernetesnodeapp.example.com) and certificate manager certificate name `kubernetesnodeapp`.
 If you are already managing your certificate with the {{site.data.keyword.cloudcerts_short}} service you can download the certificate zip file, unzip it, then import into the cluster's {{site.data.keyword.cloudcerts_short}} instance.
 1. Open the imported certificate in the cloud console and copy the Cerfificate CRN.
 Create a TLS secret for the cert and the key, name the secret, <secret-name>, the same as the certificate name just imported (.e.g abckubeapp).
    ```sh
    SECRET_NAME=<certificate-name>